defl/domoticz-docker/README.md

 http://<host ip>:9000
 ```

 The port is 9000 by default, this deviates from the standard.
 You can use the -p argument to put it on a different port.
+The ssl http server is turned off.